On May 25, 2020, former Minneapolis police officer Derek Chauvin put his knee on George Floyd’s neck for nine minutes and 29 seconds, killing him.

 For most Black Americans, the jury’s guilty verdict was a welcome occurrence and a rare instance in which “justice” seemed possible in an imperfect and biased criminal justice system.
 However, Chauvin is an anomaly; most cops are never charged, let alone arrested, stripped of their careers and put on trial.

 The Washington Post has tracked fatal shootings by on-duty police officers since 2015.
-Every year, the Post has found about 1,000 deadly shootings.
+Every year, The Post has found about 1,000 deadly shootings.
 In most cases, officers were not charged with any wrongdoing.
+But, far too often, Black people have been killed by police, and we don’t even know most of those instances, their names or their stories.
+We don’t know because cultural norms, legal codes and “good ol’ boy” police union protections have disposed of Black life without reservation for centuries.